leec94/SY0-701-notes/README.md

 CVE
 - CVSS Scoring: CVSS scores are calculated using a formula that provides a numerical result but also include the categories of Low, Medium, High, and Critical.
 Low is anything that results in a score of less than 4.0.
 Medium is a score of 4-6.9.
 High is 7.0-8.9.
 Critical is a score higher than 9.

+Pen test tools
+- FakeAP: FakeAP is a Linux-based program that broadcasts false SSIDs to effect a denial of service attack on wireless networks

 ### Security architecture
 - Proxy server: stands between the user's computer and the internet, intercepting requests and potentially reducing the public-facing attack surface by masking the internal server